B2B SaaS

 5Interview analysis

-sonarum pulls 20 conversations into a single report: which themes come up most, real quotes, and what it all means.
+sonarum combines 20 conversations into one report: which themes come up most often, live quotes, and conclusions.

 How often the theme came up

-Never once opened the key report
+Never opened the main report70%

-Switched to a simpler tool
+Switched to a simpler tool40%

-Key findings
+Key conclusions

 • Customers left in the first week, never reaching the report they'd signed up for.